-Leaders: When I’m advising or coaching a leader who is trying to make a decision on whether to move forward with something, I like to ask these three questions:
+Leaders: When I’m advising or coaching a leader who is trying to make a decision on whether to move forward with something (taking risks), I like to ask these three questions:

 Be honest about the risks either way.
 Articulate them.
 Acknowledge them.
 Explore the truth in them.
 That’s the first step.